KINGTUT10101/SceneMan/README.md

 *   Version 1.5.0:
     *   Added the getCurrentStack method, which returns the list of scene names currently in the stack.
     *   Removed the version string.
+*   Version 1.6.0:
+    *   Added the globalEvent method, which allows users to fire an event for all registered scenes, not just the ones on the stack.

 ### Documentation: